-Agency funds are used to account for resources held for the benefit of parties outside BOCES.
-Agency funds are not reflected in the government-wide financial statements because the resources of those funds are not available to support BOCES' programs.
-The notes to the financial statements provide additional information that is essential for a full understanding of the government-wide and governmental fund financial statements.
+Fiduciary funds are used to report fiduciary activities, which may include pension and other postemployment benefit trust funds, investment trust funds, private-purpose trust funds, and custodial funds.
+BOCES maintains a custodial fund for student activity accounts.
+Fiduciary funds are not reflected in the government-wide financial statements because the resources of those funds are not available to support BOCES' programs.
+The notes to the financial statements provide additional information that is essential for a full understanding of the government-wide, governmental fund, and fiduciary fund financial statements.